BRAVE: Emotional Support for those affected by Domestic Abuse

 At BRAVE, we provide therapeutic support for people of all genders across Berkshire who have experienced domestic abuse and who also experience emotional difficulties following this abuse.
 If you are registered with a GP in Berkshire and do not use a Community Mental Health Team’s services, BRAVE is available for you.

 If you’re being supported by your local Community Mental Health Team, then please speak to your team about available support options (or visit the FAQs below).
 To get an idea of the support BRAVE offers, please see the Welcome to BRAVE video by clicking here.
+This video was created by graduates and Ambassadors from the women’s group to welcome new members into BRAVE.

 Our group-based programme offers separate single-sex support groups for clients to learn new skills and ways of coping to help them break free from their past.
 BRAVE also works with partner organisations, such as Hestia, DASH, Berkshire Women’s Aid, and Respect, to help provide both practical and psychological support across Berkshire.